Diverse realities and linguistic ideologies in the Spanish-speaking world

 Evaluation methods

-The assessment will be based on a portfolio the students create with examples of linguistic ideologies that students collect over the course of the year and comment on critically (50%) and on an exam on the linguistic variation of Spanish (50%).
+The assessment will be based on a portfolio the students create with examples of linguistic ideologies that students collect over the course of the year and comment on critically (40%) and on a written exam (60%).

 Bibliography